 Did you know that in the United States alone, approximately 12 billion pads and 7 billion tampons are thrown in the garbage each year?
 This is a massive amount of waste especially when considering the eco-friendly alternative that are currently out there for feminine hygiene products.

 There are multiple reasons to change to a more sustainable option for your period.
-The most important one is that pads and tampons contribute to landfills.
+The most important one is that pads and tampons contribute to landfills like mentioned above.
 I was using about 15 tampons per menstrual cycle which is almost 200 tampons per year.
 During the course of your entire life, this is a massive amount of tampons.

 Next to the contribution to landfills, there are also lots of toxins present in tampons.
 According to this article, tampons and other sanitary products contain dioxins.
 Even though they mention that the amount of toxins present in tampons is small and much lower compared to the amount present in our diet, I would not want those chemicals near my lady parts.

 Next to dioxin, tampons can also contain bleach (to make them white), synthetic fibers (for extra absorbance) and fragrance (for a nice smell).
 Unfortunately, tampons and other sanitary products are not food products so the manufacturers are not obligated to put all the chemicals they have used onto the package.